robsingh/Python-Refresher/Packages and Error Handling/README.md

 # Introduction

-I am going to combine two topics in single readme file.
+I am going to combine two topics in a single readme file.
-First, I am going to talk about Packages in Python and later talk about Error Handling
+First, I am going to talk about Packages in Python and later talk about Error Handling.

 # Packages